tarot-school/tarot-school.github.io/registration/index.md

 - Città Alta guided tour
 - Gadgets

-Accommodation is **not** included in the fee, but we have an agreement with Central Hostel Bergamo [www.centralhostelbg.com](www.centralhostelbg.com)
+Accommodation is **not** included in the fee.

+Participants have to make their own arrangements, but we have an agreement with Central Hostel Bergamo [www.centralhostelbg.com](www.centralhostelbg.com)

 Here are the prices:
 - single room €35 per night,